Where do I start to find a job?

 Where can I go to see what types of jobs I might like?

-- Career Cruising – Each Ancaster High student has their own username and password to access this, see your guidance counsellor if you need this.
-To simply log in: username: ancaster and password: lion.
+- Career Cruising – Each Ancaster High student has their own username (HW-studentnumber) and password (created by the student) to access their personal account.
 This website allows students to gather information about different jobs, take interest surveys to determine which jobs they may like to have, and determine how much, and what kind of education they would need to begin the job.
 This website also includes average rate of pay for specific jobs and job information from people who work in those areas.

 - Jackson Vocational Interest Survey has helped people find occupations that match your personal interests for years.
 This comprehensive tests will take about 40 minutes to complete and a fee will be charged to take the test.